The Young Turks: Web series

-Linear channel
+Linear channel and unionization

 On May 17, 2018, The Young Turks launched a 24-hour linear channel on YouTube TV which includes all of TYT's current shows and four new shows called The Damage Report, "#NoFilter","The Happy Half Hour" and "Old-School Sports".
-The channel has since been made available on The Roku Channel, Pluto TV, and Xumo as well.
+The channel has since been made available on The Roku Channel and Xumo as well.

+In late February 2020, the International Alliance of Theatrical Stage Employees (IATSE) sought to unionize the production and post-production staff at TYT.
+Uygur urged his employees not to join a union.
+He said that TYT is a small media organization and the move would endanger its financial viability; however, the network supported its workers holding a secret ballot to unionize.
+Employees expressed support for an open ballot and a bargaining process followed.
+On April 9, 2020, nine of fifteen members voted in favor to have their own union and unionize with IATSE, with the majority decision being approved by TYT.

+In December 2024, TYT contributor and mayor of Enfield, North Carolina, Mondale Robinson, resigned live on air over what he viewed as Uygur and Kasparian's shift away from progressive principles and embrace of the Make America Great Again movement and conservative personalities like Glenn Beck.

 Reception

-In a September 2006 article, U.S. News & World Report contributing writer Paul Bedard described TYT as "the loudly liberal counter to the right-leaning presets on my Sirius Satellite Radio."
-In 2014, The Independent described it as "the most-watched online news show in the world."
+In a September 2006 article, Paul Bedard, a U.S. News & World Report contributor, wrote that TYT is "the loudly liberal counter to the right-leaning presets on my Sirius Satellite Radio."
+In 2014, The Independent, a British newspaper, said it was "the most-watched online news show in the world."

 The network is reliant on its multimedia platforms to attract online viewers and its audience are "young, educated, affluent and politically interested" people who consume news from online sources.
 As a result of ongoing TYT membership drives, its base of subscribed members has grown numbering 32,000 in 2019.
 Per month, the media outlet receives 200 million views.
 On YouTube, its main show, The Young Turks, has more than 4.7 million subscribers.
 Over 12 million viewers (2019) are subscribed to its multiple online channels.
 TYT has become one of the largest watched online networks, with its videos seen over 8 billion times (2019).
-TYT's millennial viewership ranks the network first for news and politics across its online platforms.
+Its millennial viewership ranks the network first for news and politics across its online platforms.